dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 The JIT must use a set of flags corresponding to logical sets of instructions to alter code generation.

 The VM must query the OS to populate the set of JIT flags.
+For the special altJit case, a means must provide for setting the flags.

 Each OS must provide mechanism for determining which sets of instructions are supported.